puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 1. Prevent the automatic install of the next version of Microsoft Edge by Windows Update.
 For more information, see [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)
 2. Install the [Beta channel](https://www.microsoftedgeinsider.com) of the next version of Microsoft Edge.

+   > [!NOTE]
+   > These steps will let your users run the current version of Microsoft Edge and the Microsoft Edge Beta channel side-by-side and with less complexity and management than  what is described in the following sections.

 ## How operating system (OS) changes are triggered

 After the systems are fully updated and [Anaheim stable] is installed, the following registry key and value is set: